 We strive to prevent harm through the development of a positive school ethos, a safe school environment and through the offer of pastoral support to pupils and their families.
 Our school values of Respect, Responsibility and Resilience underpin our curriculum and inform discussions around personal safety and the prevention and avoidance of harm.

-We use robust school child protection procedures for identifying and reporting cases (or suspected cases) of abuse or other child protection concerns; there are three Designated Safeguarding Leads in the school (the headteacher is the DSL and the other two members of the Senior Leadership team are the Deputy DSLs), to ensure all concerns can be addressed without delay.
+We use robust school child protection procedures for identifying and reporting cases (or suspected cases) of abuse or other child protection concerns; there are three Designated Safeguarding Leads in the school (Darren Stanley the headteacher is the DSL; the two deputy heads, Angela Tipping and Elaine Drayton, are the Deputy DSLs), to ensure all concerns can be addressed without delay.
 All staff are trained in how to identify the signs of child abuse, and in the procedures for recording and reporting their concerns.

 We provide support for pupils who may have anxieties and concerns, or have suffered significant harm, and their families; this might be through use of a parent-link TA or by making a referral to the most appropriate support agency.

 We recruit staff in line with the Safer Recruitment Guidance provided in Part 3 of Keeping Children Safe in Education.
 Staff are regularly trained in safeguarding and child protection matters.
 Key safety information is read annually.
-This includes the annual revision of Keeping Children Safe in Education, the School Safeguarding Policy, Risk Assessments, the Acceptable use of IT policy and the Staff Code of Conduct.
+This includes the annually revised version of Keeping Children Safe in Education, along with the School Safeguarding Policy, Risk Assessments, the Acceptable use of IT policy and the Staff Code of Conduct.

 For further details about our safeguarding procedures, please read our safeguarding policy, which can be found in the ‘Key Information’ section of the website, under ‘Policies and Statutory Information’.